Ingredients for Moo Ping

 It won’t take long but you’re essentially trying to brown and slightly char the outside.

-Once char-grilled, take off to rest for 5 minutes and enjoy!
+Then take off, allow to cool for ~ 5 minutes and enjoy.

 Moo Ping Recipe